-- Next, as provided for in the NOAA, the NMTC Program staff reviewed the initial Allocation determinations to ensure that: (i) the proportion of Allocatees that are Rural Community Development Entities (Rural CDEs) was, at a minimum, equal to the proportion of highly qualified Applicants that were Rural CDEs; and (ii) at least 20 percent of all QLICIs made by Allocatees under the CY 2018 Allocation round would be invested in Non-Metropolitan Counties, based upon commitments made in their applications. - The CDFI Fund reserved the right to make adjustments to the Allocatee pool to ensure these two objectives were met.
-With respect to the first objective (i), the CDFI Fund added two Rural CDEs to the final Allocatee pool since the proportion of Rural CDEs in the Allocatee pool (12.33%) was less than the proportion of Rural CDEs in the highly qualified pool (14.37%).
-The addition of two Rural CDEs resulted in a final Allocatee pool with 15.07% Rural CDEs. - With respect to the objective to have at least 20 percent of all QLICIs made in Non-Metropolitan Counties, the CDFI Fund reserved the right to require Applicants to commit up to their stated "maximum," as opposed to their stated "minimum," commitment for investing in Non-Metropolitan Counties.
-For the CY 2018 Allocation round, the CDFI Fund will require Allocatees to invest their minimum commitment in Non-Metropolitan Counties. - Following this evaluation and methodology for ensuring Non-Metropolitan commitments, the CY 2018 Allocation Awards were deemed final.
+Next, as provided for in the NOAA, the NMTC Program staff reviewed the initial allocation determinations to ensure that: (i) the proportion of Allocatees that are Rural Community Development Entities (Rural CDEs)2 was, at a minimum, equal to the proportion of highly qualified Applicants that were Rural CDEs; and (ii) at least 20% of all QLICIs made by Allocatees under the CY 2020 allocation round would be invested in Non-Metropolitan Counties, based upon commitments made in their applications.

+- The CDFI Fund reserved the right to make adjustments to the Allocatee pool to ensure these two objectives were met.
+With respect to the first objective (i) the CDFI Fund did not need to add any additional Rural CDEs into the Allocatee pool, as the proportion of CDEs in the final Allocatee pool (16%) exceeded the percentage of Rural CDEs within the highly qualified pool (14.2%). - With respect to the objective to have at least 20% of all QLICIs made in Non-Metropolitan Counties, the CDFI Fund reserved the right to require Applicants to commit up to their stated "maximum," as opposed to their stated "minimum," commitment for investing in Non-Metropolitan Counties.
+For the CY 2020 allocation round, the CDFI Fund will require Allocatees to invest 80% of their maximum commitment in Non-Metropolitan Counties. - Following this evaluation and methodology for ensuring Non-Metropolitan commitments, the CY 2020 NMTC Allocation awards were deemed final.